David Gerstein (Israeli artist)

-That led him to work in sculpture mostly in wood and using industrial paint as coating.
-Through the use of primary colors and subject matters from our day to day life, he created a variation of personal pop-art style, which he defined as second-generation pop-art.
+That led him to work in sculpture, mostly in wood and using industrial paint as coating.
+Through the use of primary colors and subject matters from our day-to-day life, he created a variation of personal pop-art style, which he defined as second-generation pop-art.
 Following the path of Roy Lichtenstein, Tom Wesselmann, and David Hockney, Gerstein similarly aimed at creating his personal post-pop art style, and left behind the monochromatic palette of oil and watercolors and used instead vibrant, design-oriented colors.

-From 1980 to 1995 he created mostly free-standing wooden sculptures, which he later abandoned when he found lazer-cutting technology.
-By that he pioneered the use of laser cutting in art, and was the first artist to use multi-layered cutout steel wall-sculptures.
+From 1980 to 1995, he created mostly free-standing wooden sculptures, which he later abandoned when he found laser-cutting technology.
+By that, he pioneered the use of laser cutting in art and was the first artist to use multi-layered cutout steel wall-sculptures.

-Simultaneously to his wall-sculptures Gerstein had a great interest in sculpture in public spaces, he created more than 40 sculptures in public squares and plazas in Israel alone.
+Simultaneously to his wall-sculptures, Gerstein had a great interest in sculpture in public spaces.
+He created more than 40 sculptures in public squares and plazas in Israel alone.
 This led him to create many more large-scale outdoor sculptures in England, France, Sweden, Italy, China, South Korea, and other countries.

 His art was shown in museums around the world, beginning in Israel Museum in 1987.
 In 2016 he won Taiwan's Artistic Creation Award.
 His sculptures of bicycle riders were purchased by Lance Armstrong, and were mentioned in Stephen King's writings.
 His outdoor sculpture "Momentum" is Singapore's tallest public sculpture.

-Early Years
+Early years

 David (Dudu) Gerstein was born in 1944 in Jerusalem to parents who immigrated from Poland.
 Both he and his twin brother, Jonathan (Yoni) Gerstein, showed artistic talent from an early age.
-At the age of thirteen he was sent to a camp for the arts in Jerusalem, which he attended for several summers in a row.
+At the age of thirteen, he was sent to a camp for the arts in Jerusalem, which he attended for several summers in a row.
 Later he took classes at the Beit Zvi Art Center in Ramat Gan.

-As a child he was moved by the works of the impressionists and earlier art movements in history.
-He frequented a gallery nearby his home and was always eager to find the new paintings on display there, "deeply emotionally moved" by the art there.
+As a child, he was moved by the works of the impressionists and earlier art movements in history.
+He frequented a gallery near his home and was always eager to find the new paintings on display there, "deeply emotionally moved" by the art there.

 In 1955, at age 11, David was introduced to modern art when he saw, in a newspaper, a reproduction of Picasso's Guernica.
 The reproduction ignited his interest in modern art movements such as cubism and expressionism.
 He continued to frequent museums and galleries as a teenager.

 During his mandatory military service he painted a series of oils of fishing docks, boats and kibbutz landscape.
 Upon completion of his military service, David applied to the Bezalel Academy of Arts and Design, Jerusalem, where he met teacher Avraham Ofek, who had a marked influence on Gerstein's style.